linshys/Example_Based_Manga_Colorization---cGAN/README.md

 An amazing manga colorization project

-You can colorize gray manga or character sketch using any reference image you want, this model will faithfully retain the color features and transfer them to your manga.
-This is useful when you wish the color of the characters' hair or clothes to be consistent.
+You can colorize gray manga or character sketches using any reference image you want, this model will faithfully retain the color features and transfer them to your manga.
+This is useful when you wish the color of the character's hair or clothes to be consistent.

-If project is helpful, please leave a ⭐ this repo. best luck, my friend 😊 <br>
+If the project is helpful, please leave a ⭐ this repo. best luck, my friend 😊 <br>

 ## Overview
 <p align="left">